Ashlee Simpson

 Her breakthrough came with her debut single, "Pieces of Me", which was released in 2004, reached the top five on the US Billboard Hot 100, and topped the Billboard Mainstream Top 40 chart based on radio airplay.
 The success of the single and her reality show helped propel her debut album, Autobiography, also released in 2004, to the top of the US Billboard 200 albums chart.
 The album sold over five million copies worldwide, making it her most successful album to date.
 Simpson had a leading role in the film Undiscovered (2005), which was critically and commercially unsuccessful.
 The failure of the film, along with multiple critically panned performances, led to media scrutiny.
 Simpson's second studio album, I Am Me (2005), debuted atop the Billboard 200, becoming her second album to do so.
 The album went on to receive a platinum certification from the Recording Industry Association of America (RIAA).

 Following her appearance as Roxie Hart in the West End production of Chicago, Simpson announced that she had begun working on her third studio album.
 The album differed from the pop-rock sound of her previous efforts, featuring a dance-pop and 1980s-themed style.
 Bittersweet World was released in 2008 to positive critical reception.
 It saw a decline in sales and reached number 4 on the Billboard 200.
 The following year, Simpson joined the main cast of the Melrose Place revamp, which was met with harsh critical reception.
 Later that year, she made her Broadway debut, reprising her role as Roxie Hart in Chicago on Broadway.

 Simpson announced a fourth studio album that same year.
 She independently released the single "Bat for a Heart" (2012), which failed to garner success.
 Simpson eventually scrapped the album and focused on raising her child.
 She reprised her role as Roxie Hart for the third time in a two-date special production at the Hollywood Bowl in July 2013, directed by Brooke Shields.
 In October 2018, Simpson and her husband Evan Ross released their debut extended play (EP) as Ashlee + Evan through Access Records.
 The release was supported by a tour in select cities across North America and their TV reality show, Ashlee + Evan.
+In April 2026, Simpson was chosen as the winner of season 14 of The Masked Singer.